MatinT-SA/MatinT-SA/README.md

 - 🔭 I'm skilled in ReactJS and .NET, and my main programming languages are JavaScript and C#.
 I've also worked with WordPress.

 - 🌱 I’m currently mastering JS, learning React in depth, and starting to learn TypeScript.
-Aside from getting prepared for JS job opportunities I'm looking for, I'm kinda busy these days. 😅
+Aside from getting prepared for JS job opportunities I'm looking for.
+Therefore, I'm kinda busy these days. 😅

 - 💻 I'm trying to master ReactJS which is my primary goal and also would love to learn NextJS in the future.